 What Makes a Building SUSTAINABLE?

-A sustainable building is one that is built, renovated, operated, or reused in an ecological and resource-efficient manner, while projecting the health of the occupant.
+A sustainable building is one that is built and operated in a resource-efficient manner, and in a way that is concerned with living organisms and their physical surroundings.
 The main ways sustainable buildings do this is:

 What Are the Elements of Green Buildings?